-Large datasets (e.g. a million data points or more) can slow down processing.
+Large datasets (e.g. with millions of rows) can slow down processing.
 If slow processing is a problem you can:

 - Add a sample transform straight after the input and set Rows to pass through only the first 100 or so rows.
-Once you have completed all your transforms you can then Disablesampling to pass through all rows. - Set Maximum memory usage to a higher value in the Preferences window, to ensure you don't run out of memory. - Uncheck Run>Auto Run to give yourself full control over processing.
+Once you have completed all your transforms you can then Disable sampling to pass through all rows. - Set Maximum memory usage to a higher value in the Preferences window, to ensure you don't run out of memory. - Set Optimize processing for to Minimum memory use in the Preferences window, to reduce memory usage.

+• Uncheck Run>Auto Run to give yourself full control over processing.